Mocha Pudding Cake

 The ultimate dump-and-stir cake, this dessert requires no skill to make yet bakes up into an impressive three-layered treat with a crusty top, a cakey middle, and a chocolaty pudding bottom.

-Game plan: If you want a strong coffee flavor use a darker, more heavily roasted coffee.
+Game plan: If you want a strong coffee flavor, use a darker, more heavily roasted coffee.
 But keep in mind that the stronger the coffee, the weaker the chocolate flavor will be.

 This recipe was featured as part of our Cold-Weather Comfort Food Menu.
 For more molten chocolate treats, check out our Chocolate Lava Cake recipe.

 - 1 cup all-purpose flour